BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 For the sake of simplicity I will use the same model for all tasks.
 I don't think we need the absolute frontier of LLM intelligence for our side project so the goal is to strike a balance between intelligence and price.

 After working on some coding tasks with Deepseek V4 Flash, I found it lacking in the taste/decision making area, which is critical for a good translation.
-Its big bro, Deepseek V4 Pro fairs better in comparison, at 3x the price.
+Its big bro, Deepseek V4 Pro fares better in comparison, at 3x the price.

-Taking our original estimate of $10 using Deepseek V4 flash, we can hope to land in O(30$) territory, which is more than reasonable.
+Taking our original estimate of $10 using Deepseek V4 flash, we can hope to land in O($30) territory, which is more than reasonable.

-Let's start the pipeline shall-we ?
+Let's start the pipeline, shall-we ?

 ## Results

 Over the course of 4 days, all 3 books have been successfully translated!
 There was a bunch of crashes on the way there, but I made sure the pipeline was resumable, and with some tinkering it got through the finish line.

 From what I saw, the average segment took a little more than half an hour to be fully translated, which means about 17h per book.
 This means you can use larger models if you want and still get a result in a reasonable amount of time.

 ### Cost